ccrawford4/International-Road-Trip-Planner/README.md

 ## Data Structures and Algorithms

 ### Data Structures
-The International Road Trip Planner utilizes a variety of data structures to efficiently handle and process the geographical and political data of various countries.

 - **Undirected Weighted Graph with an Adjacency List**: The core structure of the project.
 It represents the network of countries and their capital cities, with edges weighted by the distance between them.
 - **HashMaps**: Used for storing and quickly accessing the relationship between countries and their corresponding graph nodes.
 - **PriorityQueues**: Integral in implementing Dijkstra's algorithm efficiently, used for selecting the next closest node to visit.